A Self-Drive Day Tour of Tutuila’s West Coast

 Leone Healing Garden and Grinding Stone

-From Leone EFKAS Church, head west on the main coastal road where a few metres down you'll see the Healing Garden memorial to those who lost their lives in the 2009 tsunami.
-As you come to the western end of the village, look out for the grinding stone seen just off the road bridge, then a pill box in someone's driveway.
+From Leone EFKAS Church, head west along the main coastal road.
+Just a few metres down, you'll spot the Healing Garden memorial, which is a moving tribute to those who lost their lives in the 2009 tsunami.

 Scenic Coastal Drive

-The road gets incredibly scenic from here, winding along dramatic coastline with islands on one side and bush-clad cliffs on the other, and villages whose churches are more magnificent than the next.
+Here's where things get absolutely spectacular.
+The road transforms into one of the most scenic drives you'll experience, winding along dramatic coastline with sparkling islands on one side and lush, bush-clad cliffs rising on the other.

 Afao Village and Historical Site